keffa98/Plans/index.md

 Build a website to connect recruters with students who are looking for interniship and also for their first job.

-## Software to help students and shools administrations to deal with administration and organization stuffs
+## Software to help students and schools administrations to deal with administration and organization stuffs

 Support education mission with IT solutions.
 Simplify administrative procedures ,  report card , plannings and also traceability of educational paths